rustadadam/PF-GAP/notes.md

 1. TSF related questions
     1. I believe its trains a bunch of estimators on random parts of the interval.
 This makes me wonder how you could even get the proximities out of it?
 Because each estimator is a tree (not a forest) and is trained on different data. ( I guess intervas are selcted by Random, supervised, or random-supervised)
     2.

+# Week of April 29th

+## Tasks
+1. Create labels.
+File from Ben: https://drive.google.com/file/d/176LkdgGEVFJCW70DXx2pNWZHOgXZ3Ucq/view?usp=sharing
+2. K-fold similarities and tests
+3. Look at the differing distance measures (DTW - Parralell, Euclidean, return correlation ,etc)
+4. Look at weighting the static variables

+## Possibilities to expand the project
+1. New distances measures for PF-GAP
+    1. Maybe using a regression adaptation.
+    2. Imputations with proximities?
+1. DTW - Parrelell
+    1. Might allow for multivariable time series.
+This could compute time-series by handling static features. https://pypi.org/project/dtwParallel/#description